akshatsachan/Python-Projects/README.md

 # Python-Projects
-My projects that I created for the Udemy python 3 course
+Some basic projects developed using python